Crassula pellucida subsp. marginalis (Dryand.) Toelken

 Crassula lineolata, Crassula marginalis, Crassula profusa

-Crassula pellucida subsp. marginalis is a low-growing succulent with glabrous, prostrate, or scrambling branches.
+Crassula pellucida subsp. marginalis is a low-growing succulent with glabrous, prostrate, or scrambling branches and small fleshy green leaves.
 It grows up to 6 inches (15 cm) tall.
-Leaves are small, fleshy, green, and heart-shaped.
+Leaves are heart-shaped and more or less fused in pairs to form a disc up to 0.4 inches (1 cm) in diameter.
 Flowers are white or near white and appear in late spring to early summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).